bakera81/anthonywbaker.com/src/data/ideas/ideas.md

 *   When an initial feature simply doesn’t work on its own because it is meant to work in concert with other, not yet developed features;
 *   When you’re in an all-or-nothing situation.
-One of these all-or-nothing scenarios is fixing data quality issues: there is _no_ value in your data analytics ecosystem if the data only accurate some of the time.
+One of these all-or-nothing scenarios is fixing data quality issues: there is _no_ value in your data analytics ecosystem if the data is only accurate some of the time.